dawsonscully/PhatAC/README.md

 etc.

 # About
 This code was developed during the early 2000's prior to Throne of Destiny.
 I held on to it privately for more than a decade.
 When I heard Asheron's Call was nearing an end, I updated it to work with Throne of Destiny.
 The primary functionality included is the ability to explore dungeons and the landscape.
+The original code was written as a young teenager and was never intended to be released.
+For that reason, much of the coding reflects that of a new programmer.

 # Contact
 Chat with us on Discord at https://discord.gg/ve6uAKt as new functionality continues to be added.